create-newspulse/newspulse-admin-panel-real/README-DEPLOY.md

   - Request URL should be https://api-newspulse.onrender.com/api/... or proxied correctly.
   - Response should be JSON (200) not HTML (403/401 or index.html)

+7) Build warnings to ignore or silence
+- “Failed to fetch one or more git submodules”: This repo has no submodules.
+In Vercel Project Settings -> Git, turn OFF “Enable Git Submodules” to silence this warning.
+- “When using Next.js, place JavaScript Functions inside pages/api”: This project is Vite-based.
+We keep a legacy copy of old Next.js pages under `legacy/next-pages`, and `.vercelignore` excludes `pages/` and `legacy/`.
+If you still see this warning, make sure the `.vercelignore` in the root contains:

+  pages/
+  legacy/
+  admin-backend/
+  newspulse-backend/
+  backend/

+  and trigger a new deploy.

 6) Security
 - Do not commit secret files (serviceAccountKey.json, .env).
 If you committed secrets, rotate them and remove them from Git history.
 - I can prepare BFG/git-filter-repo commands to scrub secrets from git history on request.